OlenaKhrystenko/master-worker/README.md

 ### ADDITIONAL FEATURE 2: Load Balancing

 The master server will assign a worker to execute a function based on its load factor (lower loads will go next).
 As such, workers are no longer assigned a JSON file to search upon creation.
 Instead, they are assigned a JSON file based on the input and that assignment may change with each function call.

+### ADDITIONAL FEATURE 3: Rerouting Failed Workers

+When a worker fails after registering with the master, the connection error resulting from a function call will be captured and initiate the "removeWorker" functio that will remove that worker from the master's worker list (that worker's load data will be removed as well).<br>
+If that worker comes back online, it will be reregistered with a load count of zero.<br>
+A worker failure was simulated by killing that process.